DidierMalenfant/didier.malenfant.net/pages/3 - toyboxpy.md

 #### Where can I get the latest updates?

-Head over to the [main page](/) and look for posts with the 🧸 icon.
+You can find the project's repo on [Github](https://github.com/DidierMalenfant/toybox.py) or head over to the [main page](/) and look for posts with the 🧸 icon.